0xChintan/pastebin-clone-nextjs-supabase/README.md

 ## Overview

 This project is a modern Pastebin clone built with Next.js and Supabase.
-It features a sleek, SaaS-like user interface powered by [shadcn/ui](https://ui.shadcn.dev/) and provides functionality for creating, sharing, and managing text pastes.
+It features a clean, user-friendly interface and provides functionality for creating, sharing, and managing text pastes.
 User authentication and paste management are seamlessly integrated with Supabase, ensuring a secure and efficient experience.

 ## Features